evgeniy-polyakov/as3-async/README.md

 # as3-async
 Asynchronous AS3 tasks are intended to simplify event flow usually in loading or animation sequences.
-1. Asyncronous tasks very close to [JS Promises](https://www.promisejs.org/) however they are written in more object oriented style.
+ 1. Asyncronous tasks are very close to [JS Promises](https://www.promisejs.org/) however they are written in more object oriented style.
-2. The library provides wrappers for commonly used Flash API.
+ 2. There are provides wrappers for commonly used Flash API.
-3. No events are created and dispatched, the library uses direct callbacks because they are more fast.
+ 3. No events are created and dispatched, we use direct callbacks because they are more fast.
  4. Error handling is provided.
  5. Synchronous functions can be used as asynchronous tasks.

 ## Getting started